potassco/clorm/docs/clorm/quickstart.rst

     f(@add(5,6)).    % grounds to f(11).

-* Function signatures follow the functionality of the clingo API (so you can specify tuples and provide functions that return list of items).

-  However, the behaviour of the clingo API is ad-hoc when it comes to automatic data conversion.
-That is, it will automatically convert numbers and strings, but cannot deal with other types such as constants or more complex terms.
+The default behaviour of the Clingo API does infact provide some minimal automatic data conversion for the @-functions.
+In particular, it will automatically convert numbers and strings, however it cannot deal with other types such as constants or more complex terms.

 The Clorm mechanism of a data conversion signatures provide a more principled and transparent approach; it can deal with arbitrary conversions and all data conversions are clear since they are specified as part of the signature.